royapakzad/guardrail_agentic/README.md

 The system prompt given to the **assistant LLM** before it receives each scenario.
 Currently set to `"You are an assistant."` — intentionally minimal so that the scenarios drive the response without additional instruction.

-> **Note on URL checking:** The agentic guardrail's URL resolver (`check_url_validity`) only fires on URLs that appear in the assistant's response.
-With the minimal system prompt, the LLM rarely includes hyperlinks.
-If you want URL checking to produce results consistently, use a system prompt that instructs the model to cite sources with links.

 ### `config/policy.txt`